PH: (08) 8322 3677 | FAX: (08) 8322 4696

 Staff work collaboratively as a whole and within Teams.
 We have 4 Learning Teams: Early Years,

 Primary Years, Middle Years and Specialists.
-They are also encouraged to work as teams of two
+They are also encouraged to work as teams of two or three

 within their houses and work areas.
 A Buddy Class program exists across the school.
 Older and